tarunv09/Keystroke-logger/README.md

 1. kbhit()<br />
 Prototype: int kbhit(void);<br />
 Header File: conio.h<br />
 Explanation: This function is not defined as part of the ANSI C/C++ standard.
 It is  generally used by Borland's family of compilers.
 It returns a non-zero integer if a key is in the keyboard buffer.
-It will not wait for a key to be pressed.
+It will not wait for a key to be pressed.<br />
 2. GetAsyncKeyState()
 Prototype: short GetAsyncKeyState(int vKey);<br />
 Header File: Windows.h<br />